Cape Range National Park

 Mangrove Bay - This sanctuary zone area includes a bird hide which overlooks a lagoon area.
 A variety of birds roost in the lagoon at high tide and many feed on small fish and other marine life in the shallow waters.
 Closer inspection may reveal an osprey or brahminy kite perched above surveying the coastline.
 During the summer months many migratory birds can be observed in the area.

 Mandu Mandu Gorge - A 3km walking trail allows access into this dry gorge.
 The trail starts at the end of the Mandu Mandu track and follows the northern ridge of the gorge, offering stunning panoramic views.
-The trail leads down into the creek bed from where you follow the base of the gorge back to the car park.
+The trail then leads down into the creek bed from where you follow the base of the gorge back to the car park.

-Yardie Creek - The sealed road from Exmouth through Cape Range National Park ends at Yardie Creek.
+Yardie Creek - The sealed road from Exmouth through the Cape Range National Park ends at Yardie Creek.
 Centuries of erosion have formed a spectacular multi-coloured gorge here that cuts deep into the limestone of the Cape Range.

 Yardie is the only gorge in the area with permanent water, however, this is salt water fed from the ocean.
 This interesting ecosystem has mangrove areas that provide roosting sites for many bird species, while the sheltered waters are a sanctuary for many marine animals.